-Flood insurance rates can vary based on characteristics of the structure.
 Visit FloodSmart.gov to learn more about insurance, premiums, and ways to lower rates.
-Flood insurance is available and advisable for property that is prone to flooding regardless of whether a lender requires it or whether the official FEMA maps show the property as within the regulatory floodplain.Development and flood risk
+Flood insurance is available and advisable for buildings that are prone to flooding regardless of whether a lender requires it or whether the official FEMA maps show the property as within the regulatory floodplain.

-The City has been using the updated flood maps to evaluate and manage new development since their release as preliminary data in the mid-2000s.
+The City has been using the 2016 flood maps to evaluate and manage new development since their release as preliminary data in the mid-2000s.
 The City also requires a 1-foot “freeboard,” or margin of safety, for buildings in the floodplain, which further helps reduce flood damages.

-- City of Hillsboro Regulatory Floodplain Overlay section of the Community Development Code
+- CDC Regulatory Floodplain Overlay (RFO) section

 - FEMA Flood Map Service Center

 - Hillsboro Maps online portal (in Hillsboro Maps, click on the Planning arrow in the left-hand sidebar to view flood maps)

 - Need an Elevation Certificate?
 Click here to find a Professional Land Surveyor!

 For more information, contact Sarah Bruce, Floodplain Administrator, by email at email@example.com or by phone at 503-681-6214.